 While RDJ has since risen above his tumultuous adolescence and early adulthood – forging through multiple drug addictions and poor decision-making skills – he was sent to prison in 1999.

-Robert Downey Jr. went to prison for violating probation in 1999
+Robert Downey Jr.’s prison sentence was for violating probation in 1999

 RDJ was sent to prison for violating probation, but why was he on probation in the first place?
 In 1996, police found heroin, cocaine, and a pistol in the actor’s car when he was pulled over for speeding, according to BBC.
 Robert Downey Jr. was granted a pardon for this conviction in 2015; however, the incident will remain on his permanent record.